mkstratos/stj_pv/ReadMe.md

 ### Installing STJ_PV

-1. Once the Python environment is set up, clone this repository with:
+1. Once the Python environment is set up download the source code:

-`git clone git@bitbucket.org:penmaher/stj_pv.git`
+    A. clone this repository with: `git clone git@bitbucket.org:penmaher/stj_pv.git`

-2. Or create your own fork [here](https://bitbucket.org/penmaher/stj_pv/fork)
+    B. Or create your own fork [here](https://bitbucket.org/penmaher/stj_pv/fork)

-3. Change into this directory, and install in development mode (using the `-e` flag for `pip`)
+2. Change into this directory, and install in development mode (using the `-e` flag for `pip`)

 ---
     cd stj_pv